 According to the Arab Times, Taqui’s address included asking UNIDO to do more in stopping the negative outcomes resulting from liberating the international trade and “dumping.”
 Dumping in international trade is when a country’s businesses lower the sales price of its exports to gain an unfair market share in the consuming country.
 Taqui proposes to create systems that can make sure pricing stays fair in both the exported country and country of origin to combat dumping in international trade.

 Dumping seems to be a severe problem according to Taqui, as he goes on to say “The UNIDO must set a host of projects and programs that are likely to develop practical and realistic solutions to remedy such practices that have been causing colossal damage to the industrial sector in many countries.”

-This isn’t the first time that Kuwait and the UNIDO have teamed up together.
-The Public Authority for Industry and the UNIDO have started a project that will increase the export competitiveness of small Kuwaiti companies (SMEs) from the chemicals, rubber and plastic sector.
-This will hopefully counter dumping in international trade.
+This instance isn’t the first time that Kuwait and the UNIDO have teamed up together.
+The Public Authority for Industry and the UNIDO have started a project that will increase the export competitiveness of small Kuwaiti companies (SMEs) from the chemicals, rubber and plastic sectors.
+This project will hopefully counter dumping in international trade.

 Taqui stresses that Kuwait will continue to cooperate with the United Nations and encourages other nations to not pull out of the UNIDO.
 He says that organizations like the UNIDO are necessary in maintaining a balanced world economy, and social stability.

 When it comes to solving complex issues related to lifting people out of squalor, Kuwait seems to be on top of its game, without even taking center stage in the fight against global poverty.